A History of the Craigleith Hill District

 4. Geological Trail at the back of the store.

-5. Leaflet on Craigleith Quarry.
+5. Leaflet on Craigleith Quarry. (out of print)

 The story is told that Sainsbury's acquired 10 Dawn Redwoods(Metasequoia glyptrotroboides) in "root ball form" from Germany and planted them along the front of the store, commemorating the finding of several fossil trees Pitys withamii) 290 million years old in the quarried stone between 1835 and 1865.

-The ten Dawn Redwood trees are well protected by iron rails and surrounded at the base with iron gratings to allow the trees to obtain water, considering their location, and compared to the Dawn Redwoods in the Botanic fossil garden they are doing well.
+The ten Dawn Redwood trees were well protected by iron rails and surrounded at the base with iron gratings to allow the trees to obtain water, considering their location, and compared to the Dawn Redwoods in the Botanic fossil garden they are doing well.

 Close up of the leaf of the Dawn Redwood